 There are 275 quality measures and clinicians can select from among them the most suitable measures to meet the MIPS 2018 threshold score.
 Each Quality measure has further sub-categories as per the following factors:

 - Patient engagement

 Moreover, CMS has developed a specialized set of quality measures to help physicians identify appropriate quality measures.
 Clinicians can report data for 12 months on six quality measures.
-However, it is necessary that one of the quality measures should be outcome measure or a high priority performance measure.
+However, it is necessary that one of the quality measures should be an outcome measure or a high priority performance measure.